syncfusion-content/xamarin-docs/Xamarin/SfKanban/Getting-Started.md

 ### Universal Windows Platform (UWP)

-To deploy the text input layout in `Release` mode, initialize the core assemblies in the App.xaml.cs file in the UWP project as demonstrated in the following code samples.
+To deploy the text input layout in `Release` mode, initialize the kanban assemblies in the App.xaml.cs file in the UWP project as demonstrated in the following code samples.

 {% highlight C# %}